-The Ultimate Guide to Ice Skating Around Philadelphia
+The Ultimate Guide to Ice Skating in and Around Philadelphia

 Ice skating season is here, and we've got you covered on the best rinks in the area.